top of page

 Please note any information to be included here can be sent to: newsletter@stjameswoolton.org

-CAN YOU HELP? - There are also always places in the Sunday morning service (and on the afternoon telephone worship) for readers.
-Plus we need help with the ongoing maintenance of our church and hall grounds - none of the jobs are arduous - can you think about giving your time?
+CAN YOU HELP? - There are always places in the Sunday morning service (and on the afternoon telephone worship) for readers, plus we need help with the ongoing maintenance - none of the jobs are arduous - can you think about giving your time?

 Announcements

-Coffee mornings are now on a Thursday - tea, coffee, biscuits and toasted snacks will be available from 09.30 to 11.30 am.
+Coffee mornings are on a Thursday - tea, coffee, biscuits and toasted snacks are available from 09.30 to 11.30 am.

-Tea and coffee will also be served on the 1st and 2nd Sunday each month, the weekly news sheet will remind us of these dates.
+Tea and coffee is also served on the 1st and 2nd Sunday each month, the newsletter contains these dates.

 Monetary Offerings: Your monetary donations are vital to the running and future of St. James Church, please contact Margaret Dee if you would like to change your giving to a Standing Order or join the Weekly Envelope scheme (out now).
-Also, if you are a UK taxpayer, please consider Gift Aid.
+Also, please consider Gift Aid.

-Recycling: We no longer recycle batteries, ink cartridges or spectacles please use the supermarket collection points and opticians respectively.
+Recycling: We no longer recycle batteries, ink cartridges or spectacles, please use the supermarkets and opticians respectively.

 Church Flowers: If you would like to donate money for flowers, please speak to Jonquil Dickson who can arrange the donation, we have many dates available.
 We then deliver flowers to people afterwards, If you know someone who you feel would be blessed by receiving flowers, please speak to a steward.
 We are also looking for volunteers to deliver flowers out to people.